AGould1/Claude-Code-Agent/README.md

 # Claude Code Agent

 An AI coding agent built in C++ that communicates with a Large Language Model (LLM) via the OpenRouter API.
-Supports an autonomous agent loop with Read, Write, and Bash tools — enabling the model to read files, write code, and execute shell commands on your local machine through a browser-based chat UI.
+Supports an autonomous agent loop with Read, Write, and Bash tools.
+This enables the model to read files, write code, and execute shell commands on your local machine through a browser-based chat UI.

 ## Features